RubyRubenstahl/artikcloud-ProxyHub/README.md

 ARTIK Cloud Proxy Hub application is a hub that can link to ARTIK Cloud multiple devices present in your area.

-@TODO Use Proxy Hub code in three ways (aka why do you need Proxy Hub) ===
+You can use Proxy Hub code in three ways:

-ARTIK Cloud Proxy Hub is already compatible with multiple devices (Wemo, Shell command...) but you can extend it adding some new proxies that are able to talk to new devices.
+1. Use the proxy hub out of box.
+Follow the Demo section to add and play with devices existing in your local area.
+Directory '/proxies' lists the supported devices such as Philips Hue, Wemo, Zway et al.
+2. Extend this proxy hub code by adding a new proxy.
+A new proxy can talk to new devices.
+3. Use the code as an example to create your own proxy package that can be distributed to your end users.
+This way, the end user does not need to perform the steps as the developer.

 ## Requirements